 12.)
 Visit Parque Natural do Sudoeste Alentejano e Costa Vicentina

-Untouched by development, the whole coastline hasn’t changed for thousands of years – it really is beautiful.
+Untouched by development, the whole coastline hasn’t changed for thousands of years.
+It is beautiful.

 Make sure to stop at one of the many little fishing villages along the way and stay at the Enigma Nature and Water Hotel which overlooks the gorgeous countryside of the region.